SaGa: Emerald Beyond

 SaGa: Emerald Beyond (Note: (サガ エメラルド ビヨンド, Saga: Emerarudo Biyondo)) is a 2024 role-playing video game developed and published by Square Enix.
 An entry in the SaGa series, it was released for Android, iOS, Nintendo Switch, PlayStation 4, PlayStation 5, and Windows.
 The story follows six protagonists as they traverse multiple worlds connected to a realm called the Beyond.
-The player explores these worlds completing quests and unlocking new events, with the turn-based combat focusing on timeline manipulation and skill growth dependant on in-game actions.
+The player explores these worlds in a non-linear order, with each protagonist's storyline progressing by completing quests; depending on a chosen path through the game, the quests or available worlds will change for subsequent playthroughs.
+Combat uses a turn-based system focusing on timeline manipulation and skill growth dependant on in-game actions.

-Beginning development in 2017 after completion of SaGa: Scarlet Grace, the development team included series creator Akitoshi Kawazu as director and lead writer, lead artist Satoshi Kuramochi, and Kenji Ito returning as composer.
+Planning work for Emerald Beyond began in 2016 after completion of SaGa: Scarlet Grace, with full production beginning in 2018.
+The development team included series creator Akitoshi Kawazu as director and lead writer, lead artist Satoshi Kuramochi, and Kenji Ito returning as composer.
 Kawazu's aim was to build on the mechanics of Scarlet Grace, expanding the narrative and gameplay elements.
 It debuted to low sales, and contributed to Square Enix experiencing a fall in revenue.
-Journalists were generally mixed, mostly praising the combat while being either mixed or negative about the presentation and story.
+Journalists mostly praised the combat and soundtrack, but comments were mixed about the presentation and story.

 Gameplay

 Combat in SaGa: Emerald Beyond is turn-based, with turn order and character positions on the combat timeline influencing elements of battle.

-SaGa: Emerald Beyond is a role-playing video game in which players take control of six protagonists, navigating a selection of seventeen worlds during their campaigns.
+SaGa: Emerald Beyond is a role-playing video game in which players take on the role of a protagonist, one of six split between five campaigns set across a selection of seventeen worlds.
 Characters explore the worlds, with which ones visited triggering different events and influencing the path forward.
 Navigating worlds, players can follow different glowing lines dubbed Emerald Waves, which lead to different quests.
-Worlds are navigated from a top-down perspective, with events and battles represented by cutout symbols; cutscenes play out as static conversation scenes.
+Worlds are navigated from a top-down perspective, with events and battles represented by cutout symbols; cutscenes play out as conversations between characters represented by static art.
 The choice of worlds with one protagonist will impact the storyline in that world when revisited in another playthrough either as a new character or replaying as the same character.
+The player can also choose to leave a world without completing its quest, allowing the player to move onto another world.
 There is no money in-game, with new equipment being gained through exploration, quest completion, or trading materials.
 A character dubbed Mr. S also grants rewards for completing in-game challenges.

-Combat is turn-based, with the party having access to a shared pool of points called BP for performing moves, with BP increasing with each turn or certain actions; moves are divided into attacks called Techs and spells which take time to cast.
-Any character not taking a move guards automatically.
-The party's Formation, an arrangement with different benefits and detriments, will impact BP gain.
-All characters are placed on a timeline, with their position influencing their fighting abilities.
-Adjacent characters can combine their attacks, with a high damage multiplier grant free actions; successful combos also reduce BP costs on the next turn.
-If a character is isolated on the timeline, they can perform a Showstopper, a chain of free attacks.
-Some abilities, such as move-specific counters, only activate when the right conditions are met.